 - Extreme Doormat: Gong-gil.
 The opposite of a Satellite Character though and not lacking personality, just easy to walk all over.

 - Freudian Excuse: The murder of the King's mother as justification for his being so unhinged comes to the fore after one of the clowns' performances.
 It verges on an Oedipus Complex, with Gong-gil taking her role in the aforementioned play and Nok-su playing "Mommy" in private.

-- Gallows Humour: After Jang-saeng is blinded his jokes get downright morbid.
+- Gallows Humour: After Jang-saeng is blinded, his jokes about the situation get downright morbid.